Submitted by QICadmin on

 Quaker Hill Historic District

-Quaker Hill Historic District is a historic district in the town of Waterford, Connecticut that was listed on the National Register of Historic Places in 2002.
+Quaker Hill Historic District is in the town of Waterford, Connecticut and was listed on the National Register of Historic Places in 2002.
 The district "illustrates how successive forces of modernization turned an isolated dispersed farming community of religious dissidents into a nineteenth-century industrial village, which finally emerged as an early twentieth-century suburb.
-Of particular historical importance is Quaker Hill's original association with the Rogerenes, a legacy kept alive by the presence of their nineteenth-century descendents in the village."
-A number of major styles of 19th and early 20th century architecture are represented in the district, including Colonial, Greek Revival, Italianate, Gothic Revival, Queen Anne, Colonial Revival, Craftsman, and Ranch

 Quaker Hill Historic Preservation Foundation

+The Foundation is an organization dedicated to preserving, restoring and promoting the history, social life and architecture of the Quaker Hill area.
 Quaker Hill was first settled in 1738 by William Shipley.
 In 1739, the Shipleys and other Quakers attracted to the area built the first Wilmington Friends Meeting House.
 By 1748, a new one had to be constructed to accommodate the increased population; the original meeting house became the first Friends School.
-A third meeting house (pictured at left) was built in 1816 and remains today as a place of worship and an active community center.
+A third meeting house was built in 1816 and remains today as a place of worship and an active community center.

 Levi Coffin House

-A part of the legendary Underground Railroad for fleeing slaves of pre-Civil War days, this registered National Historic Landmark is a Federal style brick home built in 1839.
-Levi and Catharine Coffin were legendary in helping many former slaves escape to freedom in the North.
+A part of the legendary Underground Railroad for fleeing slaves of pre-Civil War days, this registered National Historic Landmark is a Federal-style brick home built in 1839.
+Levi and Catharine Coffin were legendary in helping many former slaves escape to freedom in the North; they helped more than 2,000 slaves reach freedom.
 Levi is often referred to as the President of the Underground Railroad.
 The Coffin house was purchased in 1967 by the State of Indiana.
 The house was restored and then opened to the public in 1970.
-The site is a registered National Historic Landmark and is operated by the Levi Coffin House Association.

 Herbert Hoover National Historic Site Information